antipaster/Discord-Token-Checker/README.md

 # Discord Token Checker

-This script is designed to check the validity of Discord tokens, gather information about the account associated with each token, and save the results to various files.
+This script is designed to check discord tokens, gather information about the account associated with each token, and save the results to files.
 The script can use proxies for requests to avoid rate limiting.

 ## Features